ttimilehin/ekiti-expo/README.md

-# Ekiti React Native Training
+# React Native App with expo

 Source files for the each training day.